woodpecker-kit/woodpecker-plugin-env/README.md

     - `woodpecker-kit` to your owner name
     - `woodpecker-plugin-env` to your project name

+- use github action for this workflow push to docker hub, must add at github secrets
+    - `DOCKERHUB_OWNER` user of docker hub
+    - `DOCKERHUB_REPO_NAME` repo name of docker hub
+    - `DOCKERHUB_TOKEN` token of docker hub user

+- if use `wd_steps_transfer` just add `.woodpecker_kit.steps.transfer` at git ignore

 ### workflow usage

 - workflow with backend `docker`